shacker/tangerine/readme.md

 `./manage.py tangerine_start`

 ### Requirements and Recommendations for Container Site

-Tangerine is a *pluggable* blog engine, intended to be dropped into an existing Django project.
-If you don't already have a running Django project, use the setup instructions above.

 For full/best functionality, we recommend adding these tags to the base template in your container site: